airchains-network/svm-station/docs/src/validator/best-practices/monitoring.md

 It is a best practice to run the `solana-watchtower` command on a separate server from your validator.

-In the case that you run `solana-watchtower` on the same computer as your `solana-validator` process, then during catastrophic events like a power outage, you will not be aware of the issue, because your `solana-watchtower` process will stop at the same time as your `solana-validator` process.
+In the case that you run `solana-watchtower` on the same computer as your `svm-station-validator` process, then during catastrophic events like a power outage, you will not be aware of the issue, because your `solana-watchtower` process will stop at the same time as your `svm-station-validator` process.

 Additionally, while running the `solana-watchtower` process manually with environment variables set in the terminal is a good way to test out the command, it is not operationally sound because the process will not be restarted when the terminal closes or during a system restart.

-Instead, you could run your `solana-watchtower` command as a system process similar to `solana-validator`.
+Instead, you could run your `solana-watchtower` command as a system process similar to `svm-station-validator`.
 In the system process file, you can specify the environment variables for your bot.

 ### Setup Telegram Notifications